superfly/docs/apps/info.html.md

 ---
-title: Get Information about an App
+title: Get information about an app
-objective:
 layout: docs
-nav: firecracker
+nav: apps
-order: 15
 ---

 <figure>
   <img src="/static/images/docs-books.webp" alt="">
 </figure>

 Once your Fly App is launched, `flyctl` has various tools for getting information about it.
-You can also find a lot of information on your Fly.io [web dashboard](https://fly.io/dashboard).
+You can also find a lot of information on your Fly.io [dashboard](https://fly.io/dashboard).

-## Find all your Apps
+## Find all your apps

 You can see a list of all your Fly Apps: